HarshaKumaraKalutarage/Naive-Bayes-Applications-and-Vulnerabilities/README.md

-**Naive Bayes: Applications, Variations and Vulnerabilities - A Review of Literature with sample code snippets for implementations**
+**Naive Bayes: Applications, Variations and Vulnerabilities - A Review of Literature with implementation code snippets**

 By Indika Wickramasinghe and Harsha Kalutarage